 Height.
-In measuring a building| structure, or part thereof, to determine compliance with the maximum height provisions, measurement will be taken from the level of the highest roof ridge of the building, or part thereof, or highest feature of a structure to a "ground elevation datum" consisting of the average elevation of the existing, natural grade of the lot at the perimeter of the proposed building, or the part thereof, or structure.
+In measuring a building structure, or part thereof, to determine compliance with the maximum height provisions, measurement will be taken from the level of the highest roof ridge of the building, or part thereof, or highest feature of a structure to a "ground elevation datum" consisting of the average elevation of the existing, natural grade of the lot at the perimeter of the proposed building, or the part thereof, or structure.
 A separate ground elevation datum is applicable to each building, or part thereof, having a separate roof, and to each structure on a lot.
 When any two (2) buildings having different ground elevation datum are interconnected, such as by common areas, other floor area or other architectural features or structures, the ground elevation datum applicable to the interconnection feature or structure is the same as the building having the lower ground elevation datum.
-This limitation will not apply to the following: ornamental cupolas, weather vanes, belfries, chimneys, flag or radio poles, silos, bulkheads, water tanks or towers, hose towers, scenery lofts or towers, churches, municipal buildings or structures, tanks, elevator shafts, nor heating, ventilating, air conditioning, non-commercial communications equipment or similar equipment located on the roof of a building and not occupying more than twenty-five percent (25%) of the area of the roof.
+This limitation will not apply to the following: ornamental cupolas, weather vanes, belfries, chimneys, flag or radio poles, silos, bulkheads, water tanks or towers, hose towers, scenery lofts or towers, churches, municipal buildings or structures, tanks, elevator shafts, athletic field light poles nor heating, ventilating, air conditioning, non-commercial communications equipment or similar equipment located on the roof of a building and not occupying more than twenty-five percent (25%) of the area of the roof.
+The height of athletic field light poles will be measured from ground elevation at the center of the field to the highest point of the structure including any attached fixture.